DeathHashira/simple-go-backend-projects/README.md

 In this project, instead of relying on our own weather data, we will build a weather API that fetches and returns weather data from a 3rd party API.
 This project will help you understand how to work with 3rd party APIs, caching, and environment variables.

 For more information check [here](https://roadmap.sh/projects/weather-api-wrapper-service).

+## User Github Activity
+Use GitHub API to fetch user activity and display it in the terminal.
+### Requirements
+The application should run from the command line, accept the GitHub username as an argument, fetch the user's recent activity using the GitHub API, and display it in the terminal.
+The user should be able to:
+- Provide the GitHub username as an argument when running the CLI.
+- Fetch the recent activity of the specified GitHub user using the GitHub API.
+You can use the following endpoint to fetch the user's activity.
+- Display the fetched activity in the terminal.

+For more information check [here](https://roadmap.sh/projects/github-user-activity).